skydeckai/skydeckai-code/README.md

 # AiDD MCP Server

+> **IMPORTANT:** This package has been renamed to `skydeckai-code` and is now maintained at https://pypi.org/project/skydeckai-code/.
+All new updates and improvements will be added to the new package.
+This `mcp-server-aidd` package is no longer maintained.

 [![smithery badge](https://smithery.ai/badge/mcp-server-aidd)](https://smithery.ai/server/mcp-server-aidd)

 An MCP server that provides a comprehensive set of tools for AI-driven development workflows.
 Features include file system operations, code analysis using tree-sitter for multiple programming languages, Git operations, code execution, and system information retrieval.
 Designed to enhance AI's capability to assist in software development tasks.